Why Does My Cat Hate Other Cats?

 two cats fighting

-I think it goes without saying that they don’t call it a “cat fight” for nothing.
+I think they don’t call it a “cat fight” for nothing.
 Cats are as sensitive as they are territorial.
 Should they encounter a cat that ruffles their feathers, that other cat will be the first to know.
-When introducing cats, it’s always best to take things slow.
+When introducing cats, it’s always best to take things slowly.
 Cat aggression is a common issue, and I’m sure you’ve often wondered what triggers your cat so quickly in the presence of other felines.

 Let’s take a closer look at cat aggression so you can better understand what’s going on in that little mind of theirs…

-Why does my cat like some cats and not others?
+Why does my cat prefer some cats over others?

-We know for sure that cats are very picky and finicky little beings.
-But this is just one of their many charms, right?
-There are some cats that are naturally receptive to other cats.
-Cats are territorial beings by nature, and there are some cats that simply refuse to give peace a chance.
+We know for sure that cats are very particular and finicky creatures.
+But this is just one of their many charms.
+Some cats are naturally inclined to be receptive to other cats.
+Cats are territorial beings by nature, and some cats refuse to give peace a chance.

 For cats, their personality and exposure to other cats—or lack thereof—often predict how receptive they will be to other cats as they are introduced to them past kittenhood.

-In addition to this, if your cat has undergone a traumatic experience with another cat, this can leave a lasting impression on them as well.
-Scars will heal, but those memories serve enough as a reminder to them that they aren’t willing to bend.
-Sure, cats can be rehabilitated and come out of their shell, but cats not liking other cats typically start at an early age, as we mentioned above.
+Additionally, if your cat has had a traumatic experience with another cat, it can also leave a lasting impression on them.
+Scars will heal, but those memories serve as a reminder to them that they aren’t willing to bend.
+Yes, cats can be rehabilitated and come out of their shell, but cats that dislike other cats typically exhibit this behavior at an early age, as mentioned above.

 I’ve seen my usually friendly cat be extremely friendly to some cats and downright rude to others.
-My other ginger cat is pretty much hated by and vice versa with any cat he meets aside from our family circle of cats.
+My other ginger cat is pretty much hated by any cat he meets, aside from our family circle of cats.
 My youngest cat is extremely friendly and outgoing towards other cats or pets he meets.
-Having lived in a foster home as a small kitten, he was exposed to several pets on a routine basis which gave him the proper exposure he needed to thrive as a mature cat.
+Having lived in a foster home as a small kitten, he was regularly exposed to various pets, which provided him with the proper exposure he needed to thrive as a mature cat.

-Cat aggression is a very serious matter and, sadly, a reason that many cats are given away or surrendered to shelters.
+Cat aggression is a serious issue and, sadly, a reason why many cats are given away or surrendered to shelters.

-Some cats are simply fine with overlapping their territorial space with other cats, while others will not go down without a fight—literally.
+Some cats are OK with overlapping their territorial space with other cats, while others will not go down without a fight—literally.

 For a cat that has lived outdoors for most of its life, its territory is extremely precious to them.
 And for exclusively indoor cats, the thought of another cat coming to live with them that they do not know is not high on their list of desires.
 Their home is their safe space, and the thought of sharing it with a strange feline is not something they will be thrilled about, at least not initially.

 According to ASPCA.com, if one cat reaches the age of one to three years old and then trouble brews, social maturation may be a factor.
-There are ways to keep the peace, but do not force the issue should your feline not be so friendly with others.
+There are ways to maintain peace, but avoid forcing the issue if your feline is not particularly friendly with others.

-If you’d like to read more on the 5 distinct cat personalities, check out my article on it: Research Claims Cats Have 5 Specific Personality Types.
-It offers terrific insight to the feline mind and personality.
+If you’d like to read more on the five distinct cat personalities, check out my article on it: Research Claims Cats Have 5 Specific Personality Types.
+It offers terrific insight into the feline mind and personality.

-Cats will be cats, and it’s important for us to know how to respect them and give them their best lives possible.
+Cats will be cats, and we need to learn how to respect them and provide them with the best possible lives.
 For a cat that is friendlier and more receptive to other cats, keeping a cat friend for them is a great idea.
 But if cat aggression is a serious problem for your feline friend, then maybe it’s best to respect their wishes and have them as your only cat.

 Here are the most common types of cat aggression: